Student tending to plants at Urban Farm

 Explore your interests and get practical experience that will help you decide on your academic and career direction.
 Undergraduates across the College of Arts and Sciences have the opportunity to take part in research teams or conduct individual research projects, as well as find opportunities for internships, study abroad programs, student groups and more.

-Read more about Nguyen and the neuroscience major.
+Learn more about Watt's experiential learning and the global studies major.

 Graduate Opportunities